 - Hummus and bread or vegetable sticks.

 - Ready-to-eat dried apricots, figs or prunes.

 - Vegetable and bean soups.

 - Fortified unsweetened breakfast cereals, muesli or other wholegrain cereals with milk.

-- Milky drinks or unsweetened fruit juice.
+- Milky drinks.

 - Baked beans on toast or baked potato.

 Vitamin D